 – I have seen him only once.

-They are the adverbs which tell us where an action takes place.
+They are the adverbs that tell us where an action takes place.
 Examples are: here, there, up, down, everywhere, out, in etc.

 – He left his bag there.